 1. Gather Your Documents in One Place

 Gather your documents, forms, and receipts reporting income and tax-deductible expenses in one place so you don’t forget anything come filing time.
-If you are self-employed, be on the lookout for the new Form 1099-NEC that now replaces Form 1099-Misc and reports your income.
-You will need to have that form in front of you when you file with TurboTax Self-Employed.
-TurboTax asks simple questions specific to you, but having your documents ready to go may save you time.
+If you are self-employed, be on the lookout for Form 1099-NEC that now replaces Form 1099-Misc and reports your income.
+You will need to have your forms and receipts for deductible expenses in front of you when you file.
+TurboTax asks simple questions specific to you, but having your documents ready to go may save you time and money.

 2. Remember What You Did Last Year